Shattered Pixel Dungeon /

 Briefly speaking, here's how SPD is usually played :

-3. Shop for stuff at 6F, 11F, 16F, & 20F.
+3. Shop for stuff at 6F, 11F, 16F, & 20F (but only if you cleared the shopkeeper's quest as per appeared around 17F-19F).

 4. Rush the hall unlocked after the final boss for the game‐ending item.